wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (d) by making the designation subject to a new condition.

-    Section 156ZD: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156ZD: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZE Revocation of designation

 *   The Governor-General may, by Order in Council, on the advice of both the Minister and the Minister responsible for the [Securities Act 1978][458] given in accordance with a joint recommendation of the joint regulators, revoke any designation made under [section 156N][256].

-    Section 156ZE: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156ZE: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZF Settlement and netting not affected by variation or revocation of designation

 *   The variation or revocation of a designation made under [section 156N][256] does not affect the application of [sections 156Q][261], [156R][262], and [156T][264] to settlements that were effected, and netting that took place, before the variation or revocation.

-    Section 156ZF: inserted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156ZF: inserted, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156ZG Application for variation or revocation of designation